jgilbert01/aws-lambda-stream/README.md

   ...
 ```

-This is usualy the first parameter I tweak.
-Environment variables, such as `UPDATE_PARALLEL` and `PARALLEL` are used for experiementing with different settings.
+This is usually the first parameter I tweak when tuning a function.
+Environment variables, such as `UPDATE_PARALLEL` and `PARALLEL` are used for experimenting with different settings.

+>Here is a post on _queuing theory_ that helps put this in perspective: [What happens when you add another teller?](https://www.johndcook.com/blog/2008/10/21/what-happens-when-you-add-a-new-teller)

-This feature is baked into the DynamoDB `update` utility.
+This feature is baked into the DynamoDB `update` and Kinesis `publish` utilities.

 ### Batching
 Many `aws-sdk` operations support batching multiple requests into a single call.
 This can help increase throughput by reducing aggregate network latency.

-The Highland.js [batch](https://highlandjs.org/#batch) feature allow us to easily collect us a batch of requests.
-The `toBatchUow` utility provided by this library formats these into a batch unit of work so that we can easily raise a `fault` for a batch a `resubmit` the batch.
+The Highland.js [batch](https://highlandjs.org/#batch) feature allows us to easily collect us a batch of requests.
+The `toBatchUow` utility provided by this library formats these into a batch unit of work so that we can easily raise a `fault` for a batch and `resubmit` the batch.

 ```javascript
   ...